Funding to conserve and promote the heritage of the ACT

 - an incorporated non-profit or private organisation.

-Community organisations associated with ACT Government owned places or objects must apply with the relevant ACT Government agency.
+Community organisations and lessees associated with ACT Government owned places or objects must apply with the relevant ACT Government agency.

 What you can do